PipedreamHQ/pipedream/docs/docs/code/python/import-mappings/README.md

 Some Python PyPi package names do not match their import names.
 However, you can still import them into your Python steps with a specialized mapping.

-Search for the PyPi package you're intending to use, and use the shorthand `import module` shortcut to import them into a Python step.

 <PythonMappings />